Playa La Peña (we call it Dog Beach)

 From town, go west on Rte 200 toward the airport.
 Past the airport but before the Mosquito Pier, is the old Ceiba Tree and its unassuming little park.
 Once you find the Ceiba Tree on your right, you can see the beach straight ahead.
 Park in the shade and enjoy.

-You can also go down the gravel road to the right and find a couple of shady pullouts which are great for setting up to spend an entire day.
+You can go down the gravel road to the right and find a couple of shady pullouts which are great for setting up to spend an entire day.
+There is also a good spot slightly to the left of the main pullup area.
+Finally, at the far left side of this beach, toward the Rompeolas causeway, there is a large area accessible on the right side of the pier road; it’s good for a party.

 This northside beach is just east of the Rompeolas (aka Mosquito) Pier, at the sage old Ceiba, a 375-year-old beauty of a tree.
 It was completely stripped of its foliage by Hurricane María (and doubtless in many hurricanes in the past), but today you wouldn’t know it.
 The old gal is as beautiful and green as ever.
 Once you find the Ceiba Tree, you have found the beach.